Whether you play for competition, fitness, or the pure fun of it, sports injuries can happen!

 Take Steps to Reduce Your Risks of Sports Injury

 Even better than treating sports injuries after they happen is preventing them from occurring in the first place.
 While it is impossible to reduce your risk to 0%, every measure that increases your safety is well worth taking.

 - Warm up prior to activity and never jump into an event without training.

-- Wear shoes that provide the specific features your sport requires.
+- Wear shoes properly designed for the demands of your sport or activity.

 Find Expert Sports Injury Care at Premier Podiatry & Orthopedics

 Young or old, pro or amateur, never push through the pain of a sports injury.
 If your feet or ankles hurt, stop what you’re doing and address the problem right away.